 While some deployment locations offer Wi-Fi or phones to connect back home, many others are too remote for service members to have access to any reliable communication.

 For example, submariners serve in a part of the Navy nicknamed the “Silent Service,” and there’s a reason for that.
 Submarines stay hundreds of feet underwater for months at a time.
-Though there are ways to email and deliver letters to these service members while they are underway, it is very difficult for them to maintain consistent communication with their loved ones while they are deployed.
+Though there are ways to email and deliver letters to these service members while they are underway, it is difficult for them to maintain consistent communication with their loved ones while they are deployed.

 Additionally, since deployments across all military branches can take service members all over the world, time zones can make it hard to coordinate with their loved ones back home.

-Many Deployed Service Members Can Visit a USO Center to Stay In Touch with Loved Ones
+Many Deployed Service Members Can Visit a USO Center to Stay in Touch with Loved Ones

 Because staying in touch with loved ones during a deployment can be particularly challenging for some service members, the USO offers several programs, like Operation Phone Home and the Bob Hope Legacy Reading Program, designed to help them connect back home.